AdeniranZion/RC-Academy/README.md

 ﻿# RC-Academy
- Welcome to the official repository for the School Website project.
+ Welcome to the official repository for the Royal Coast Academy Website project.
 This repository contains the source code and assets for our school's website.

 Table of Contents
 About